bio-tools/biotoolsDocs/user_guide.rst

 ..
 Note::
     Saving the entry makes it directly available online.
-    If you want to save what you have done without publishing it, the only way currently is to go to the :ref:`json` part and save the .json file locally.
+    If you want to save what you have done without publishing it, the only way currently is to go to the :ref:`json` tab and save the .json file locally.

 .. _`add content`: https://bio.tools/register